MukitCSTE/UVicSENG360Labs/lab09/index.md

 	-----------
 	smith:$6$blahblahsomejibberishhere/:16759:0:99999:7:::

 The third column of the smith entry has a UID of 1001 which is nothing special.
-If we change that entry to 0, smith can become root.
+If we could change or insert an entry with a UID of 0, smith can become root.

 ## Exploit the Race Condition ##

 You are to exploit this race condition vulnerability in the above Set-UID program.
 Specifically:

-- Overwrite any file that belongs to root (/etc/shadow)
+- Overwrite any file that belongs to root (/etc/shadow) as user360
 - Gain root privileges; namely you should be able to do anything that root can do

-Your goal is to create a C program that can create symbolic links from /tmp/XYZ to the /etc/passwd and /etc/shadow files.
+Your goal is to create a C program called `attack.c` that can create symbolic links from /tmp/XYZ to the /etc/passwd and /etc/shadow files.
 You can create a symbolic link on command line via the `ln -s` command.
 In C, you may call the `symlink` function to create a symlink.
 Since Linux doesn't allow you to create a link if it already exists, you'll need to delete old symlinks first.
 You can do that via the `unlink` function.
 Below is a code snippet showing how to remove a symlink and then make /tmp/XYZ point to /etc/passwd:

 ``` c
 unlink("/tmp/XYZ");